RozhakXD/DJ-Liker/README.md

 ##

 ### What is DJ Liker?
-DJ Liker is a powerful tool that automates Facebook reactions on your posts, bypasses reCAPTCHA using the Multi-Bot API, and is easy to use and configure.
-With this tool, you can increase engagement on your Facebook content without having to manually react to each post.
+DJ Liker is a tools that automates Facebook reactions to your posts, bypasses reCAPTCHA using the Multi-Bot API, and is easy to use and configure.
+With this tools, you can increase likes on your posts.
+Every 15 minutes you will get 30 reactions.

 ### Termux command?
 First you must have the [Termux](https://f-droid.org/repo/com.termux_118.apk) to run this script and for how to use it can be seen on [**Youtube**](https://www.youtube.com/rozhakid).
 Then you enter this command into termux!